meghanlacoste/FrequencyTable/README.md

         return sdAve;
     }

 // --------------------------------------------------
 // The following method (function) returns a double precision value which is the Variance of all
 // of the data values.
-If there is no data, or if the average has not been calculated
+If there is no data, the calculation method is not set, or the average has not been calculated
 // then it returns INVALID
 //
 //      Pre-Conditions: